department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Trouble Making Mortgage Payments? | Veterans Affairs
+title: VA Help to Avoid Mortgage Foreclosure
-heading: Having Trouble Making Mortgage Payments on a VA-Backed Loan?
+heading: VA help to avoid mortgage foreclosure
 display_title: Trouble Making Payments?
-description: If you're having trouble making payments on your VA-backed mortgage, find out how we can help you avoid foreclosure and keep your home.
-Contact a VA Loan Technician for financial advice.
+description: Having trouble making your mortgage payments?
+If you're a Veteran or surviving spouse, find out how our VA loan technicians can work with you, and your lender, to help you avoid foreclosure and keep your home.
 keywords: va mortgage
 concurrence:
 order: 5